 “Showcasing new products is not something that will work for every business, but if your products lend themselves to visualization or to video demos—if your products are visually appealing and attractive—then this strategy can work wonders,” offers Rich Gorman.

 Search Engine Watch continues to note that some brands use video to offer glimpses behind the scenes.
 Burberry is one company that excels at this, the article notes, offering previews of upcoming fashion lines and shows.
 Another brand—Jeni’s Splendid Ice Creams—showcases the ways in which various ice cream flavors are made.

 Notes Gorman, “Behind the scenes videos are great for making your company seem more relatable, for earning consumer loyalty, for keeping social media followers interested and engaged, and more.”

 There are plenty of other, creative ways in which brands and companies are using Instagram video.
 For example, movie studios have begun designing special trailers, just for Instagram, previewing movies in 15 seconds or less.
 MTV announced the nominees for this year’s Video Music Awards via Instagram videos, as well.

-According to Rich Gorman, there are further ways in which brands can use Instagram video, even beyond the examples listed in the Search Engine Watch article.
+According to Richard Gorman, there are further ways in which brands can use Instagram video, even beyond the examples listed in the Search Engine Watch article.
 “For companies like Lowe’s, or for any home improvement, plumbing, craft, or lawn maintenance-related business, how-to videos can be great,” Gorman explains.
 “Offering quick visual tips and tricks helps companies to provide real, immediate value to their social media followers.”